-The Executive Committee may exercise all the powers and authority of the Board in the management of the business and affairs of St. Joe, except that the Executive Committee may not:
+The Executive Committee, whose current members are Messrs.
+Berkowitz, Frank and Gonzalez, may exercise all the powers and authority of the Board in the management of the business and affairs of St. Joe, except that the Executive Committee may not:

-- approve or recommend to shareholders actions or proposals required to be approved by shareholders; - fill vacancies on the Board or any committee of the Board;

-- adopt, amend or repeal our Bylaws; - authorize or approve the reacquisition of our common stock unless pursuant to a general formula or method specified by the Board; or - authorize or approve the issuance or sale of our common stock, except in certain circumstances.
+- approve or recommend to shareholders actions or proposals required to be approved by shareholders; - fill vacancies on the Board or any committee of the Board; - adopt, amend or repeal our Bylaws; - authorize or approve the reacquisition of our common stock unless pursuant to a general formula or method specified by the Board; or - authorize or approve the issuance or sale of our common stock, except in certain circumstances.